eduvpn/documentation/MULTI_PROFILE.md

 **WIP**

-# Multi Pool
+# Multi Profile

-Every VPN [instance](MULTI_INSTANCE.md) supports multiple "pools".
+Every VPN [instance](MULTI_INSTANCE.md) supports multiple "profiles".
 This means that every instance can host multiple "deployment scenarios".
-For instance there can be two pools, one for employees, `office`, and one for network administrators, `admin`.
+For instance there can be two profiles, one for employees, `office`, and one for network administrators, `admin`.
 They can have completely different configurations, ACLs based on group membership and optionally two-factor authentication.

 Below a configuration example is given for exactly this scenario.
 An organization has employees and administrators.
 The employees can access the VPN